Efficient Rejection Sampling in the Entropy-Optimal Range: Further Entropy Properties

-\Cref{fig:fldr-toll-1669} shows the tolls of $\fldr$, $\aldr$, and entropy-optimal DDG tree samplers for the distribution $\bp = (1/m, (b-1)/m, b/m, 2b/m, 4b/m, \dots, 2^{10}b/m)$, where $b=1669$ and $m = 2^{11}b$.
-Following the example in \cref{proposition:aldr-large-gap}---for which many probabilities that are powers of two comprise most of the probability---this choice ensures that $1-2^{-11}$ of the probability consists of powers of two, which drives $\toll{\ky[\bp]}$ to near zero, whereas the toll of $\aldr[\bp,K]$ remains near $2$ for all $K$.
-Additionally, $b=1669$ is a prime number such that the order of 2 modulo $b$ is $b-1$, which ensures that any entropy-optimal sampler has a large depth of at least $b-1 + \ceil{\log(b)} = 1679$. \end{example}
+where $b=1669$ and $m = 2^{11}b$.
+Following the example in \cref{proposition:aldr-large-gap}---for which many probabilities that are powers of two comprise most of the probability---this choice ensures that $1-2^{-11}$ of the probability consists of powers of two, which drives $\toll{\ky[\bp]}$ to near zero (more precisely, $9.7 \times 10^{-4}$ bits), whereas the toll of $\aldr[\bp,K]$ remains near $2$ for all $K$.
+Additionally, $b=1669$ is a prime number such that the order of 2 modulo $b$ is $b-1$, which ensures that the entropy-optimal sampler $\ky[\bp]$ has a large depth of $b-1 + \ceil{\log(b)} = 1679$.
+The $\fldr[\bp]$ sampler has depth $k=22$ and toll $2.45$ bits.
+The $\aldr[\bp,K=37]$ sampler has a toll that is strictly less than two bits (cf.~\cref{theorem:aldr-2k-toll-two}), and it remains slightly below this value for all depths $K = 37, \dots, 1679$ without ever reaching the optimal toll of nearly zero. \end{example}

 To address the question of when $\aldr[\bp,K]$ can be entropy optimal, we recall that \cref{theorem:knuth-yao} fully characterizes entropy optimality in terms of the distribution of leaf nodes across levels in a DDG tree.
-To apply \cref{theorem:knuth-yao} to $\aldr[\bp,K]$, it is necessary to characterize the distribution of leaf nodes in $\aldr[\bp,K]$, which are obtained by infinitely unrolling the back edges that corresponds to the rejection label in $\ky[\bq_K]$.
+To apply \cref{theorem:knuth-yao} to $\aldr[\bp,K]$, it is necessary to characterize the distribution of leaf nodes in $\aldr[\bp,K]$, which are obtained by infinitely unrolling the back edges that correspond to the rejection label in $\ky[\bq_K]$.
 The following theorem provides a method for directly counting the leaf nodes in $\aldr[\bp,K]$ in terms of the leaf nodes in $\ky[\bq_K]$.
+The proof is in~\cref{appx:proof-theorem-generating-fn} of the online supplement.

 \begin{theorem}[Counting leaves] The number of leaf nodes with label $i$ at depth $d$ in the unrolled tree $\fldr[A_1,\dots,A_n]$ can be computed in terms of the leaves in the unexpanded tree $\ky[\bq]$ as the coefficients of a generating function (i.e., formal power series):